backdrop-contrib/grid_field_formatter/README.txt

 3 - Installation and configuration:

 a.
 Prerequisite:
-No longer Requires Field formatter settings to be installed - it is in Backdrop core.
+No longer requires Field formatter settings to be installed - it is in Backdrop core.
 (http://drupal.org/project/field_formatter_settings)

 b.
 Download the module and simply copy it into your contributed modules folder: